tdack/inverted-pendulum/README.md

 for an example of disabling the HDMI interface.

 [`load_overlays.sh`](scripts/load_overlays.sh) is a simple shell script to load the relevant overlays for the peripherals that are being used on the BBB.
+This shouldn't be needed as the application checks if the relevant devices are present and loads the overlays as required.

 ## Third Party Libraries